kristofer/data-engineering-6-exercises/README.md

 There are two labs in here, one for this weekend, and one to use while working on the Spark Week book.

+## Note Bene

+That's latin-ish for **pay attention now**.

+And I realise I _tend to write these READMEs and you never read them carefully._
+**BUT** there is a lot of important clarifying detail in all the READMEs in this repo.
+You need to **READ them ALL**.
+Yes, there is more than one README in this repo, and you gotta read them all.

+### How to work on the problems.

+You will need two things to work effectively on most all of these problems.
+- `Docker`
+- `docker-compose`

+_if you haven't installed them yet, do so using Brew._

+All the tools and technologies you need will be packaged into the `dockerfile` for each exercise.

+For each exercise you will need to `cd` into that folder and run the `docker build` command, that command will be listed in the `README` for each exercise, follow those instructions.

+_Read those last 4 paragraphs again.
+I don't think you internalized them._

 ## Weekend6

 See [README for Weekend6 exercises.](data-engineering-Weekend6/README.md)